 In March 2020, NASGP launched a fundraising campaign, supported by just short of 100 GP locums and their supporters, to seek formal legal advice on whether a simple ‘Continual Service Contract’ – triggered by a need to self-isolate – would enable a GP locum’s dependents benefit from all Death in Service benefits afforded by the NHS Pension scheme.

 Because of these generous donations from NASGP members and others, we were able to instruct both a specialist employment lawyer Ray Levy, and barrister Mary O’Rourke QC, who have compiled the following FAQs.

-Would a ‘Continual Service Contract’ or 'Continual Self-Employed Contractor’s Agreement' enable me to qualify for Death in Service?
+Would a ‘Continual Service Contract’ or ‘Continual Self-Employed Contractor’s Agreement’ enable me to qualify for death in service benefits?

 There are two possible types of ‘Continual Service Contract’.
 One is a Continual Employment Contract and the other would be a Continual Self-Employed Contractor’s Agreement.